lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

 The dataset obtained from a prostate cancer lab containing 3000 observations with 10 numerical features.
 In addition, there is a column showing the result of the test (class attribute), which is 0 for curable, and 1 for tumour stage, 2 for node stage and 3 for incurable cancers.
 All the features are numerical measurements rounded to the closest integer number between 1 and 10.

-1)    Filling missing values with regression:
-There are 4 missing values in the dataset.
-Our first task is to estimate them by means of regression analysis.
-Using the remaining full observations, find regression models, and estimate the values of the missing components.
+1) Filling missing values: There are 4 missing values in the dataset.
+Our first task is to estimate them by using full observations.

 2) Build a classifier:
 Build a classifier of your choice to learn from the data and perform the classification.